Doctelligence/doctelligence.github.io/_team/abrahamnash.md

 Dr. Abraham Nash is a DPhil student in Computer Science at Oxford University, exploring data sovereignty, decentralized AI (DeAI), plurality, public goods, and blockchain-aligned ideals.

-At Doctelligence, Abraham's work contributes to developing a new era of AI—open, decentralized, and committed to preserving individual data sovereignty.
-His expertise supports the lab's mission to advance AI through innovative and privacy-respecting technologies.
+As the author of the vision paper for the Decentralized Intelligence Network (DIN), Abraham’s work at Doctelligence contributes to shaping a new era of AI—one that is open, decentralized, and focused on preserving individual data sovereignty.
+He is dedicated to supporting the lab’s mission to advance AI through innovative and privacy-respecting technologies.

 Connect with Dr. Nash on [LinkedIn](https://www.linkedin.com/in/dr-abraham-nash-866502270/).